-Lesson Authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister, Mike Smorul, Joseph Stachelek
+Lesson Authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister, Mike Smorul, Jemma Stachelek

-Lesson Maintainers: Leah Wasser, Joseph Stachelek, Tyson Swetnam, Lauren O’Brien, Janani Selvaraj, Lachlan Deer, Chris Prener, Juan Fung
+Lesson Maintainers: Leah Wasser, Jemma Stachelek, Tyson Swetnam, Lauren O’Brien, Janani Selvaraj, Lachlan Deer, Chris Prener, Juan Fung

 The episodes in this lesson cover how to open, work with, and plot vector and raster-format spatial data in R. Additional topics include working with spatial metadata (extent and coordinate reference systems), reprojecting spatial data, and working with raster time series data.

 Data Carpentry’s teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow.
 To most effectively use these materials, please make sure to download the data and install everything before working through this lesson.

 This lesson assumes you have some knowledge of

 R. If you’ve never used

 Rbefore, or need a refresher, start with our Introduction to R for Geospatial Data lesson.